soumendrak/website-v2/content/_index.md

 template = "homepage.html"
 +++

 I'm Soumendra Kumar Sahoo, a software engineer from India.
-I'm currently working as a Lead System Engineer at [Freshworks](https://www.freshworks.com/).
+I'm currently working as a Lead MLOps/System Engineer at [Freshworks](https://www.freshworks.com/).
 I love to build things and I'm passionate about open-source software.
-I focus on backend software dev with a focus on Python and JavaScript.
+I am a backend software dev with a focus on Python and JavaScript.
+I kind of consider myself as a full-stack developer.

 When I'm not working, I like to play chess, walk, and write about my experiences.